List of people banned or suspended by the NBA: Via the 1961 NCAA gambling scandal

-Permanently banned after the major NCAA scandals
+After the major NCAA scandals

-While the NBA has resorted to less permanent bannings following the two major NCAA scandals of 1951 and 1961, the league has resorted to using them even to this present day, primarily with the use of hard drugs entering the 1980s decade.
+While the NBA has resorted to less permanent bans following the two major NCAA scandals of 1951 and 1961, the league has still resorted to using them as a dramatic last resort even to this present day, primarily with the use of hard drugs entering the 1980s decade.
 While some players that might have been permanently banned during that time were able to get out via appeal or even waiting until a later date, others were still stuck on the permanent ban list even after being freed from it.